MechanicTC2/MechanicTC2/README.md

 # Hello, fellow programmer!

 My name is Nathan Kwok, or nk64!

-I am a young developer in Los Angeles, CA.
+I am a young developer in need of a new laptop...

 I enjoy programming, playing games, and crying about not having Github Copilot

 ---
 <details>
 <summary>Here are some famous quotes:</summary>